emilydolson/phylotrackpy/joss/letter.md

 Empirical was recently published in JOSS, in the following article <https://doi.org/10.21105/joss.06617>.
 However, Phylotrack is noted as a separate scholarly effort and specifically excluded from the scope of that publication.
 For further detail, discussion on this topic during the Empirical pre-review process may be viewed [here](https://github.com/openjournals/joss-reviews/issues/6151#issuecomment-1866887518).
+A related pre-print (cited in our paper) describes the pruning algorithm that is implemented in Phylotrack on a purely theoretical level: <https://arxiv.org/abs/2403.00246>.

 We appreciate your consideration of our manuscript and look forward to your response.